HakimAsa/zellwk.com/src/posts/2018-04-11-dom-traversals.md

 </div>
 ```

-You probably know the answer—it's always easier to move from an element to another (compared do doing a full search).
+You probably know the answer—it's always easier to move from an element to another (compared to doing a full search).
 That's why we traverse the DOM.

 You can traverse in three directions: